RxJS-CN/RxJS-Ultimate-CN/operators-observable-in-an-observable.md

 ```
 // Observable, Observable, Observable
 ```
 because we have created a list of observables, so three different streams.
 The `flatMap()` operator however is able to flatten these three streams into one stream called a `metastream`.
+There is however another interesting operator that we should be using when dealing with ajax generally and it's called `switchMap()`.
+Read more about it here  [Cascading calls](/cascading-calls.md)